-At Hartley Healy we are experts in protecting your wealth both prior to entering into a relationship and during a relationship.
+At Hartley Family Law we are experts in protecting your wealth both prior to entering into a relationship and during a relationship.
 We prepare very detailed and carefully drafted agreements that protect your wealth upon the breakdown of any relationship.

 Some family lawyers will not even touch Binding Financial Agreements or Pre-Nuptial Agreements.
 They are concerned against insurance claims and negligence’s suits being brought against them.